carpentries-incubator/iot-novice/episodes/08-subscribe.md

 ::::::::::::::::::::::::::::::::::::: keypoints

+- Use MQTTX to connect to a broker
-- Subscribing to an MQTT topic
+- Subscribed to an MQTT topic
+- Exported data to a file in JSON format

 ::::::::::::::::::::::::::::::::::::::::::::::::